devsecblueprint/devsecblueprint/docs/blueprint/devsecops-fundamentals.md

 ---
-id: what-is-devsecops
+id: devsecops-fundamentals
-title: What is DevSecOps?
-description: A descriptive overview of DevSecOps
+title: DevSecOps Fundamentals
+description: Defining and explaining DevSecOps at a high-level
-sidebar_position: 3
+sidebar_position: 4
 ---

 Author: [Damien Burks]

+OKAY!
+You've reach my favorite section of the blueprint - _What is DevSecOps?_

+At this point, you should have a fundamental understanding all the concept I've listed below:

+1. DevOps
+1. Programming
+1. Linux/Bash Scripting
+1. CI/CD
+1. Application Security
+1. the Secure Software Development Life Cycle (SSDLC)... and the Software Development Life Cycle (SDLC)
+1. what it means to "Shift-Left"

+If you do, then you're free to move forward.
+If you haven't, then I **HIGHLY** suggest you go back, read, experiment, and try to play around with the projects and tools.

-## Introduction
+## Overview

-According to [RedHat](https://www.redhat.com/en/topics/devops/what-is-devsecops), DevSecOps stands for development, security, and operations.
-It's an approach to culture, automation, and platform design that integrates security as a shared responsibility throughout the entire IT lifecycle.
+According to [RedHat](https://www.redhat.com/en/topics/devops/what-is-devsecops), _DevSecOps stands for development, security, and operations.
+It's an approach to culture, automation, and platform design that integrates security as a shared responsibility throughout the entire IT lifecycle._

 The beautiful thing about this is that it extends the principles of DevOps (collaboration, automation, and continuous delivery) by embedding security into every phase of the software development lifecycle (SDLC), which will be covered later.